Chrono136/Maple-Tree/README.md

 #
 # FAQ

+### Error: The Process cannot access the file mapleseed.db
+- Check your Task Manager and virus protection, to ensure MapleSeed is not running in the background or being accessed by another program.

 ### What is this?
 - A small set of applications created specifically for Cemu, an experimental Wii U emulator.
 Designed to make Wii U title management as easy as possible, and mininal intervention.